hw2-archive/upt/README.md

 Hw2-Bower has a less restrictive policy than its fork ,

-so you are free of implement new features for universal purpose nature of the project ( that can be easily pulled to original fork if needed )
+so you are free to implement new features for universal purpose nature of the project ( that can be easily pulled to original fork if needed )

-features implemented in hw2core-bower needed also for hw2core itself , and some of them could not be merged with official repository just for rejected requests by the official team ( https://github.com/bower/bower/pull/1390 )

-since they consider only the web part.
+Some features implemented in hw2core-bower could not be merged with official repository just for rejected requests by the official team ( https://github.com/bower/bower/pull/1390 ) since they are considering only the web part.

 ### Core team